tsuki-lang/tsuki/spec.md

 ### Calling functions from specific traits

 Sometimes, two functions from different traits can share the same name.
-In these cases the `a as T` notation can be used to select the implementation of trait `T` on `a`.
+In these cases the method can be qualified explicitly, as a member of the trait.

 ```
 trait ExampleA